cheeseonamonkey/ChessAnalyzer25/Docs/DESIGN.md

 # Remarks
 - For comparitive & context purposes, always show values with average/noise values from random users, preferably even grouped by ELO.
+- Layered *(vs pipeline)* pattern here because: While both do sequential steps of data transformation, *layers* can utilize dependencies of previous steps - *pipeline* steps are interchangeable and can be in different orders.

 ### Project-specific dev terminologies:
 - **Metric**: Any calculated data, derived in the analysis layer *(i.e. an integer: the material score of a chess position)*.
 You can derive a metric from a position, a game, one or more series, etc.